 The medical services in this area are completely depleted.
-The only true hospital in the city of Deir Ez-zor was partially destroyed when it was bombed, and it is struggling to provide a meaningful service now.
-Yet there are around 900,000 people living in this governate, and they need medical provision.
+The only true hospital in the city was partially destroyed when it was bombed, and it is struggling to provide a meaningful service now.
+Yet there are close to one million people living in this governate, and they need medical provision.
 It is especially needed in an area where there are such high levels of poverty and fighting still persists.
 Many areas and homes are still riddled with landmines and unexploded bombs.

 I especially want to thank our Director of Relief and Medical Projects, "Dr A" who has worked tirelessly, day and night, under circumstances that are more difficult than any of us could possibly imagine.
 He is a true blessing to the people of Syria as well as to our work.
 He and the team there have been pivotal in bringing light in the darkness, a voice to the voiceless and hope to the hopeless.

-Al Rahmia is the first of three small hospitals based around our "Meditainers" that we plan to open in and around Deir Ez-zor.
+Al Rahmia is the first of three small new hospitals based around our "Meditainers" that we plan to open in Syria.
 The second will be called Al A'adel meaning "Justice" and the third will be called Al Eeman meaning "Faithfulness".